Progress Measurement for Canada’s Sustainable Development Goals

 8.5.1 Gross domestic product per capita Increase

-8.6.1 Proportion of jobs in the environmental and clean technology products sector Increase
+8.6.1 Jobs in the clean technology products sector Increase

 9.2.1 Gross domestic expenditure on research and development intensity Increase